curedao/docs/constitution/3-platform.md

 Especially definitions for environmental factors, natural supplementation or therapies, digital biomarkers, and social and lifestyle data sources have a lack of integration.

 The proposed solution for overcoming challenges with interoperating with data formats like FHIR is a single measurements table with all definitions query-able by beforehand mentioned categories and types.
-The main reason for this solution is the complexity of the nature of the definition of a health-related measurement, which can be an observation, an intervention, or a predictor.
+The main reason for this solution is the complexity of the nature of the definition of a health-related measurement.

-Often a variable can be either be both an input factor and a health outcome with respect to the black-box system human body.
+Often a variable can be either be both an input factor or a health outcome with respect to the black-box system human body.
-Thus, whether or not a variable can be viewed as a input factor or health outcome will be stored in the variable settings table.
+Thus, whether or not a variable is a controllable input factor and/or a health outcome is stored in the variable settings table.
-All measured values are thrown in one "pool" and can be queried according to the needs of analysis without having to worry about the aggregation of the data.
-(TODO: How can we rephrase this?)
+All measured values are thrown in one "pool" and can be retrieved in a flat universal format without having to worry about transforming complex nested data structures for compatibility.

 #### 3.1.6.
 Time Series Data Storage

-After validation and mapping, the data will be stored in a purpose-designed database.
-(TODO: ) The storing of standardized and structured time series data requires a purpose-built database design to make data access and analysis queries efficient and scalable.
+After validation and mapping, the data will be stored in a standardized and structured time-series database.
-Especially with value attachment, decentralized storage, and big data in mind, the architecture and technology stack used needs to be carefully selected and tested.

 Functional Requirements:

 * Large scale data storage for time-series data
-* Standardized format (TODO: This rules out a document store, right?)
+* Standardized format
-* Toxicity (TODO: what does this mean?)
-* Data veracity (TODO: This requires a relational database with foreign keys, right?)
-* Compatibility with the value pointing (TODO: what does this mean?)
-* Compatibility with decentralized storage (TODO: This requires a relational database with foreign keys)
 * Safety and Security

-This core functions are central platform storage and decentralized storage for users privately.
-(TODO: Does decentralized storage mean people running private instances of the platform?
-Decentralized usually means blockchain.)

 #### 3.1.7.
-Data Ownership Management
+Data Ownership

 Data should be owned by the individual who generated it.
 It should remain under their control throughout the entire data life-cycle from generation to deletion.